 Magento 2 offers its users technical support and help within its development community.
 Magento has many forums that you can ask questions on, and plenty of professionals will work to make sure that your problem is solved.

-Bigcommerce has support that you can reach by email, phone, or instant chat.
+Bigcommerce has the support that you can reach by email, phone, or instant chat.

 To run Magento 2, there are a few server requirements that you should keep in mind.
 For one thing, you’ll need to have Apache 2.2, 2.4, and nginx 1.x.
 When you have Apache, you’ll need to enable mod_rewrite, which is a feature that allows you to edit your URL.